 This kind of restoration has a slight edge over the fixed restoration benefit as one does not have to exhaust the entire sum insured to avail of it.
 For example, let’s say a policyholder has a health insurance policy with a sum insured amount of Rs 5,00,000 and a partial restoration benefit of Rs 2,00,000.
 In a policy year, the policyholder incurs medical expenses of Rs 5,00,000, exhausting the entire sum insured amount.
 Under partial restoration benefit, the insurer will restore only a part of the sum insured amount, which in this case is Rs 2,00,000.
 So, the policyholder will have a total sum insured amount of Rs.
 7,00,000 for the same policy year.

-Benefits of buying a health insurance plan with restoration benefits
+Benefits of buying a health insurance policy with restoration benefit

 If you are planning to buy a medical insurance plan, considering a policy with restoration benefits can be helpful in numerous ways.
 Here are some of the advantages of purchasing a health insurance policy with restoration benefits: